 Nhoj Elocin is a collaboration of John Ferguson and Nicole Carroll.
-This project explores improvisation with lively and semi-autonomous processes using custom software and self-made instruments, often in surround-sound.
-While tactile interfaces are considered vital, algorithmic complexity provides a catalyst.
-The aim is to traverse noise aesthetics, contemporary computer music, and the repetitive rhythms of groove-based pop forms.
+This project explores improvisation with lively/semi-autonomous processes in surround-sound environments using custom software and self-made instruments.
+While human interaction with tactile interfaces is vital to the musical result, algorithmic complexity provides a catalyst for the articulation of musical events, manipulation of processing parameters, and the spatialisation of sound.
+The goal is to traverse a new vista of music making via noise aesthetics, contemporary computer music, and the repetitive rhythms of groove-based pop forms.

 John performs with Mobile Noise Rig (MNR), this is a handmade instrument built around a Teensy microcontroller and an iPad.
 MNR features arcade buttons for tactile responsiveness and visual feedback, as well as a bend-sensor equipped hole-punch that underlines the potential of everyday and often-overlooked mechanisms.
 Bespoke software written in Pure data combines granular sample-mangling with lively approaches to vernacular rhythm and groove.
 Pseudo-random and generative processes place notions of ‘imagined-agency’ at the foreground.
 All of the MNR software runs on an iPad via Mobile Music Platform (MobMuPlat).
 John’s pseudo-anthropomorphic practice raises issues of causality, agency and legibility.
 MNR foregrounds the question: are we performing the technology or is it performing us?